HeapsIO/heaps-doc/Hello-World.md

 ```
 -cp src 			# Tells haxe where to search for your code files
 -lib heaps			# Tells haxe to import the heaps library
--js out/hello.js	# Tells haxe to compile to javascript in the out directory
+-js hello.js		# Tells haxe to compile to javascript in the main directory
 -main Main			# Tells haxe that Main.hx is your entry point
 -debug				# Tells haxe to run in debug mode
 ```